How do I make a report if I have information about a possible sexual misconduct incident?

 How long does a Title IX investigation take?

-What happens if the respondent student withdraws from the university during a Title IX investigation?
+What happens if the Respondent withdraws or resigns from the university during a Title IX investigation?

-If the respondent student withdraws from the university, the investigation will be suspended.
-The university is no longer able to compel a non-student to disciplinary action.
-However, a hold will be placed on the students account after they withdraw from the university.
-Once the student becomes a student again, the investigation will pick up where it left off.
+If the Respondent withdraws or resigns from the university, the investigation will be suspended.
+The University is no longer able to compel a non-student or non-employee to disciplinary action.
+Undergraduate Admissions and the Registrar will be notified that they cannot be readmitted.
+The employee will not be eligible for rehire.

 Can I stop the investigation if it has already began?

 Yes.
 You are in control of this process.
-If you inform the Title IX Coordinator or investigators you no longer want to move forward with the investigation this investigation will stop immediately.
-However, you can move forward with the investigation at any point in the future as long as you are a student at the university.
+If you inform the Title IX Coordinator or investigators you no longer want to move forward with the investigation the investigation will stop immediately.
+However, you can move forward with the investigation at any point in the future as long as you are a member of the University community.

 Do I have the right to appeal the decision of a Title IX investigation?

 Yes.
-If you disagree with the outcome of the Title IX investigation, you will have five (5) days to appeal the decision to the Vice-President for Enrollment & Student Affairs.
+If you disagree with the outcome of the determination made by the Title IX Hearing Panel, you will have five (5) days to appeal the decision to the appropriate Appellate Officer.